heap-data-structure/fibonacci-heap/doc/manual/theory.md

 > The Fibonacci heap is of interest only if the user needs the decrease-key
 > operation heavily.
 Use another data structure with better constants otherwise.

-Recall that for any sequence of operations, the sum of the real costs of the operations is upper bounded by the sum of the amortized costs of the operations (as long as our potential stays non-negative).
+Recall that, in an amortized analysis, for any sequence of operations, the sum of the actual total cost of the performed operations is upper bounded by the sum of the amortized costs of these operations (as long as the potential defined for the analysis is non-negative at all times).

 ## Idea